wout/rosetta/docs/translations.md

 ```

 This will return a struct containing all the translation data for the given key.
-To get the translation for the currently selected locale, call the `l`
+To get the translation for the currently selected locale, call the `t` method:
-(localize) method:

 ```cr
 Rosetta.find("user.name").t